The program committee sets the strategic direction of the workshop, selects submissions and thus creates the program of the workshop.

 University of Arkansas and the University of Maryland.

-Karl Michael Popp is senior director of mergers and acquisitions in the corporate development team at SAP SE, one of the largest software companies in the world, responsible for holistic analysis of acquisition opportunities and post merger integration.
+Karl Michael Popp is senior director of mergers and acquisitions in the corporate business development and ecosystem team at SAP SE, one of the largest software companies in the world, responsible for holistic analysis of acquisition opportunities and post merger integration.

 Karl Michael has founded and run the European workshop on software ecosystems (EWSECO) since 2012.